kohlerb1/MouseChat/UseCaseDoc.md

     Precondition: User is sent a message

-    Postcondition: User cn read message and continue using the site Activity Diagram:
+    Postcondition: User can read message and continue using the site Activity Diagram:

 Communication Diagram:

 # Screenshots of Progress

-## Begining
+## Beginning

 ## Middle